 Invoice approval workflows are set procedures that define how your company manages and authorizes different supplier invoices.
 These workflows are designed to streamline the process of verifying, approving, and processing invoices in a structured manner.

-Properly organized and followed AP invoice approval workflows allow your business to ensure that all outstanding and settled payments are accurate, authorized and accounted for, maintaining an accurate depiction of your accounts payable and overall company’s financial health.
+Properly organized and followed AP invoice approval workflows allow your business to ensure that all outstanding and settled payments are accurate, authorized, and accounted for, maintaining an accurate depiction of your accounts payable and the overall company’s financial health.

 What are the Steps of the Manual Invoice Approval Workflow?